• Skip to primary navigation

 Test Cases For Microwave Oven

-Note: These are a few context-based questions that came to mind while generating test ideas for a microwave oven.
+Note: These context-based questions came to mind while generating test ideas for a microwave oven.

 • What kind of model is it?
 A Solo model, Grill model, or a Convection model?